wgmyers/mal/impls/ruby-wgm/NOTES.md

 This is easily the trickiest bit yet.

-We have Environments taking binds and expression on instantiation and calling 'set' them if they appear to match in length.
+We have Environments taking binds and expression on instantiation and calling 'set' on them if they appear to match in length.

 Support for printing values of functions nominally added, not in printer.rb, but in types.rb, where we now have a nominal MalFunction (teehee) type.
 I'm